8 Foot Robot Cat

 The aim of the KATT is to entertain, educate and inspire.

 Martin’s creation has been seen at PC World, Morfa Park Swansea; Maplin Electronic Store, Llansamlet, Swansea; outdoor events in Carmarthen and the Amman Valley, a street in Llandrindod Wells, even a beach visit at Langland Bay, Gower.
 The favourite visiting place as definitely had been Margam.
 KATashTrophe, the Eight Foot Robot Cat, makes a regular annual visit to Margam Castle, where she joins in the Heroes and Legends Weekend in August.
 In 2016 she returned to the event in July.

-We were very privileged to be invited to meet Mat Irvine in Milton Keynes, last summer, at Smallspace.
+We were very privileged to be invited to meet Mat Irvine, the creator of K9 (“Dr Who”) in Milton Keynes, summer of ’16, at Smallspace.
 This is an annual model show for all things space, science fiction and fantasy.

 The KATT is getting involved in education.
 Martin Thompson has become a Stem Ambassador.

 August 2016 saw the KATT make an appearance at the National Waterfront Museum for the British Science Festival Week.
 This event was run by Swansea University.
 There were over 2 thousand visitors.
 The KATT was probability one of the most unusual attraction to this event.
 This is the first event I have covered as a Science Ambassador for STEM (Science, Technology, Engineering and Mathematics).
 The KATT is currently making school visits which aim to entertain, educate and inspire children and young people with science.

 There is some interest from the Arkwright Scholarship Trust which is a charity whose aim is to inspire engineers of the future.

 The Eight Foot Robot Cat has an audio track which can enhance the experience, and introduces the nine lives or nine programme personalities: